 I hear the cry of, cut them some slack Cataline, at this point it's not science fiction, it's fantasy.
 Let me counter with Digital Peter Cushing.

 Now I actually do appreciate that it would have been difficult to tell the Rogue One story without Grand Moff Tarkin.
-Krennic needed a superior he could be berated by and Tarikin was by the best fit for that job.
-You don't have to build up a new character, there is an economy of story telling in using Wilhuf Tarkin.
+Krennic needed a superior he could be berated by and Tarikin was by far the best fit for that job.
+You don't have to build up a new character so, there is an economy of story telling in using Wilhuf Tarkin.
 Fine.
+Cool.
+I get it.

 But why didn't they recast the part?
 Just hire a new actor.
 Answer: Star Wars is too hide bound by it's own history to allow for that.